nikija/public/ChargingApi/README.md

 ### Charge Customer

-When the customer to be charged is known, the client application may actually use his `Id` to charge him.
+When the customer to be charged is known, the client application should use his `Id` to charge him.

 #### Request `<ApiBase>/customers/charge`